Aliases for MYO6 Gene

 GeneCards Summary for MYO6 Gene

 MYO6 (Myosin VI) is a Protein Coding gene.
-Diseases associated with MYO6 include deafness, autosomal recessive 37 and dfna22 nonsyndromic hearing loss and deafness.
+Diseases associated with MYO6 include deafness, autosomal dominant 22 and deafness, autosomal recessive 37.
 Among its related pathways are RhoGDI Pathway and ERK Signaling.
 GO annotations related to this gene include actin binding and actin filament binding.
 An important paralog of this gene is MYO7A.

 UniProtKB/Swiss-Prot for MYO6 Gene